Sanjaydr/MyPortfolio/FinalProjectPart2.md

-   <p><h2>Visual 5:</h2> This is a rough sketch for what would be a direct comparison between the time students spend on study outside of classes versus the time spent on entertainment every week in a typical work week.
-I have used red for Study time to show strss and green to show relaxation or break through entertainment.</p><br>
+   <p><h2>Visual 5:</h2> This is a visual showing a direct comparison between the time students spend on studying outside of classes versus the time spent on entertainment every week in a typical work week.
+I have used red for Study time to show stress and green to show relaxation or breakthrough entertainment.</p><br>

    <div class="flourish-embed flourish-chart" data-src="visualisation/11345449"><script src="https://public.flourish.studio/resources/embed.js"></script></div>